 The Restore By Jobs feature provides the facility to select a specific backup job to be restored.
-This method of restoring data is considerably faster as it reads continuously on the storage media and retrieves the data and does not depend on the indexing subsystem to get the seek offsets on the media.
+This method of restoring data is considerably faster as it reads continuously on the storage media and retrieves the data.
 Restores by jobs use the same number of data streams that you configured for the subclient for data protection operations.

 This feature can be used in different scenarios such as the following: